Community Educational Engagement

 The Community Educational Engagement Program currently works with San Francisco and Oakland organizations including the following:

 - Boys and Girls Clubs of San Francisco

 Members of SHPE generously volunteer with us from time to time, assisting us with Family Science Nights and translating for Spanish-speaking families.

-Regular Outreach staff are assisted by on-call staff, members of which are either currently working in or recently "graduated" from the Exploratorium's High School Explainer Program.
+Regular staff are assisted by on-call staff, members of which are either currently working in or recently "graduated" from the Exploratorium's High School Explainer Program.
 These young, ethnically and culturally diverse team members serve not only as educators, but also as role models for children.
-They are an integral part of the Outreach Program's success.
+They are an integral part of the program's success.

 Our workshops and activities are always hands-on.
 Children learn to manipulate materials, use hand tools, and sometimes even operate simple machinery.
 They engage in a wide variety of projects, from constructing zoetropes, spectroscopes, and kaleidoscopes to wiring circuits or creating armloads of musical instruments to take home with them.

 All program services are provided free of charge.